 All of the courses within the TESOL TE programme are taught in English.

 CELTA approved trainers: PhDr.
 Debora Zemenova, M.A., Nikola Fořtová, M.A.

-The first part of the CELTA training program.
-In a series of workshops, participants acquire the general knowledge, skills, attitudes and awareness necessary for a novice teacher of English as a foreign language.
-Topics covered include language awareness and analysis for teaching purposes, teaching language systems and skills, lesson planning and timetabling, error analysis and correction, language testing, classroom management, teaching aids, and different aspects of learning foreign languages.
+The first part of the CELTA training programme.
+In a series of workshops participants acquire the general knowledge, skills, attitudes and awareness necessary for a novice teacher of English as a Foreign Language.
+Topics covered include language awareness and analysis for teaching purposes, teaching language systems and skills, lesson planning and timetabling, error analysis and correction, language testing, classroom management, teaching aids and different aspects of learning foreign languages.
 Several written assignments and projects are required as part of the evaluation.
 Classes are held in small groups.

 Credits: 6 ECTS